huikul/DexterousGrasp/README.md

 ### Extra tips for grasp simulation
 1. To generate a large-scale dataset, please adjust the parameters in the file `$HOME/Dexterous_grasp/vst_sim/data/grippers/dexterous_vacuum/params.json`, and make sure the variable `scale_size=1.0`

-2. Replace the Python scripts in `Step 4` and `Step 5`, and run the scirpt one by one:
+2. Replace the Python scripts in `Step 4` and `Step 5`, and run the scripts one by one:
     ```bash
     python 04_generate-dataset-Dexterous_vacuum.py
     python 05_generate-point_cloud.py